OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda/3_Conda_intro_CCB_Rcourse.md

     # or use your software:
     $ mamba --help

-**11) Have a look at the `--help` menu for both `conda` and `mamba` - you'll see they are both very similar!**
+**11) Have a look at the `--help` menu for both `Conda` and `Mamba` - you'll see they are both very similar!**

-This is because `mamba` is a special speeded up version of conda and you can use the `mamba` command interchangably with the `conda` command to do the same operations. `mamba` can find packages and dependencies much more quickly then `conda` but the documentation of how to use the commands is all detailed on the conda site - hence we want to make you aware of both and that all the commands below can be either `mamba` or `conda` and although we refer to `conda` throughout the course in practise we are going to use the `mamba` command for searching, installing and creating environments because its much quicker.
+This is because `Mamba` is a special speeded up version of Conda and you can use the `Mamba` command interchangably with the `Conda` command to do the same operations. `Mamba` can find packages and dependencies much more quickly than `Conda` but the documentation of how to use the commands is all detailed on the Conda site - hence we want to make you aware that all the commands below can be either `mamba` or `conda` and although we refer to `conda` throughout the course in practise we are going to use the `mamba` command for searching, installing and creating environments because its much quicker.

 **12) lets have a quick demo of using `mamba` inplace of `conda` to install `samtools` a program that lets you manipulate alignment files:**